A selection of the thousands of native potato varieties that grow in Peru. Photograph: The International Potato Centre.

 If we dare to revisit the history of the French Revolution and what were the causes that triggered it, we will find that the State proposal to introduce a wealth tax to the then French aristocracy shook things up in an unprecedented way.
 It gave fuel to a revolution and became of course, for better or for worse, an emancipatory opportunity to move away from Feudalism.
 The French found themselves in a rare moment to redesign their country’s political landscape, uprooting centuries-old institutions such as absolute monarchy and the feudal system.
 Most importantly, their revolution had an incredible impact across the Globe.

 But, here is what I find fascinating, I believe the climate crisis encountering and overlapping with other contemporary life-jeopardizing issues have created similar conditions than which characterized the French Revolution more than 200 years ago.
-Perhaps Governments know this very well, it’d then become a reasonable explanation for why they are so scared about introducing wealth tax to our nowadays ‘tech-aristocracy’.
-We are not facing Feudalism but an even more oppressive system, we are finally confronting Capitalism.
-As a side note, please let’s not forget that the potato has “always” been part of the revolution so I’d argue we should be better equipped for the upcoming one.
-My belief is that it is not enough to decolonize, but as well important to ‘decapitalize’, degrowth and slow down, but damn, we (at least some of us) don’t want to take action until we put together a ‘perfect’ plan.
-That paralysis is on us…
+Perhaps Governments know this very well, it’d then become a reasonable explanation for why they are so scared about introducing wealth tax to our nowadays tech and data-aristocracy.
+We are not facing Feudalism but an even more oppressive system, we are finally confronting the core of Capitalism.
+As a side note, please let’s not forget that the potato has always been part of the revolution so, I’d argue we should be better equipped for the upcoming one.
+My belief is that it is not enough to decolonize, but as well important to decapitalize, degrowth and slow down, but damn, we (at least some of us) are reluctant to take action until we put together a perfect plan.
+That paralysis is on us.

 We as in the self-organized arts sector need to rethink these partial and temporary fixes that we so fiercely advocate for, and to do no more unambitious bargains in order to partially tackle, among other things, our lack of rest, our exploitation, economic and climate injustice, and more (I don’t mean to diminish how essential they are).
 We need to be aware that the funding of the art system in Scandinavia comes as a direct consequence of the Nordic Model.
 A group of welfare states that in plain sight still build and sustain their economies on highly extractive and noxious forms of neoliberal Capitalism, and therefore cannot be a long-term sustainable model.
 The current socio-economic framework is both unable and refuses to reflect artistic value produced by artists in fair monetary terms.
 I believe none of our current strategies will change that drastically, we need to reset, we need to get out of our comfort zone and dare to alter not only perspectives but action and history.
 The Global North needs to take non-violent yet firm action and it needs to do it now before it is too late.